 Standard cycle time represents how well you can realistically expect your process to run over a prolonged period of time.
-It includes allocations for including planned stops, unplanned stops, small stops, slow cycles, and defects.
+It includes allocations for typical losses including planned stops, unplanned stops, small stops, slow cycles, and defects.
 By including these losses, the sales and production scheduling teams have a throughput value that they can use to confidently schedule production so that the business can meet customer demand.

 Ideal cycle time represents the maximum theoretical speed that the process can run.
 It does not include any losses.
 By excluding all losses from the Ideal Cycle Time, the manufacturing team have a throughput value that they can use to measure how well their process is actually running (average cycle time) versus how it was designed to run (Ideal Cycle Time).